 With these considerations in mind, you can write an impressive job description that won’t just attract the top candidates — it will also result in interns who enhance your company and may even become high-performing full-time employees.

-To connect with top talent and reduce your recruiting costs by 50% (yes, really!), schedule a demo with Scholars today.
+To predict and prevent early-career turnover, schedule a demo with Scholars today.